Tarmean/term-utils.nvim/Readme.md

 The label autocompletes.
 If there is a terminal with with this label, display it.
 Otherwise open a new terminal using 'command' as initial command.

-`:Term` opens the terminal in the directory of the current file, use `:Term!` to avoid this behaviour.
+`:Term` opens the terminal in the root directory of the current file.
+Use `:TermCWD` to use vim's working directoray, and `TermLocal` to use the directory of the current file.

 #### Quick swapping: